MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/distribution/codepush/vsts-extension.md

 ### CodePush - Release

 Allows you to release a CodePush update to the App Center server.
-This task behaves equivalently to the [`app-center codepush release`](./cli.md#releasing-updates-general) command in the App Center CLI, and includes the following options:
+This task behaves equivalently to the [`appcenter codepush release`](./cli.md#releasing-updates-general) command in the App Center CLI, and includes the following options:

 1. **Authentication Method** - Specifies how you would like to authenticate with the App Center server.
 The available options are: